vicentepese/ancestry_imputation/README.md

 # Ancestry Imputation

+## Requirements
+This pipeline requires:
+> python 3.6.8 or higher
+> plink 1.90

 ## Introduction
 This repository attempts to impute the ethnicity provided a set of binary PLINK files.
 It utilizes the [1000 Genomes Phase 3 Data](https://www.internationalgenome.org/data) and its [Associated Data](ftp://ftp.1000genomes.ebi.ac.uk/vol1/ftp/phase3).